KTx-CONNECT | Kidney transplant adherence, made measurable

 Smart reminders

-Web-based dosing schedules, refill prompts, and escalation logic when doses are missed.
+Designed for web-based dosing schedules, refill prompts, and escalation logic when doses are missed.

 PRO